thisconnect/port/README.md

 Events
 ------

-Station is an event emitter see also http://nodejs.org/api/events.html
+Port is an event emitter see also http://nodejs.org/api/events.html

 ### Event: listening

-Fires if the read port is specified and after Station.create is called.
+Fires if the read port is specified and after Port.create is called.
-At this point Station is awaiting an incoming connection from Pd's [netsend].
+At this point Port is waiting for an incoming TCP connection from Pd's [netsend].

 ```js
 pd.on('listening', function(){ });